Serhiy Klyuyev: Professional career

-From 1992–1994, Klyuyev was Commercial Director of Trade House Pidshipnik Ltd., a joint-venture company.
+From 1992 to 1994, Klyuyev was Commercial Director of Trade House Pidshipnik Ltd., a joint-venture company.

-Then, from 1994–2000 he was Vice-president and Chairman of the Ukrpidshipnik Supervisory Board.From 1997–2002 and for some months in 2005 he was a member of the Board of Directors of Slav AG Company in Vienna.
+Then, from 1994 to 2000 he was Vice-president and Chairman of the Ukrpidshipnik Supervisory Board.From 1997 to 2002 and for some months in 2005 he was a member of the Board of Directors of Slav AG Company in Vienna.

-From 2000–2002 and 2005–2006 he was CEO of the Ukrpidshipnik Group.
+From 2000 to 2002 and 2005–2006 he was CEO of the Ukrpidshipnik Group.

 Klyuyev and his brother Andriy Klyuyev sold Active Bank in March 2013.

+In 2008, in according to the "Focus" rating the assets of Andriy and Serhiy Klyuyev was estimated at $635 million.

+In 2011 and 2012, the Klyuyev brothers were ranked in the “Focuse’s” list of richest Ukrainians with the estimated assets of $850 million.

 Education

 From 1987 to 1992, Serhiy Klyuyev studied at the Donetsk National Technical University (Donetsk Politechnic Institute).
 Upon graduation he received Bachelor of Science in Mining Engineering (the same specialization as his brother).

 He is an author and a holder of some 39 patents in the field of non-ferrous metallurgy, cable production and electric engineering.

 Personal life

 Klyuyev is married to Iryna (born 1964) and has a daughter named Olha and a son named Andriy (1992).